cydtseng/Tools/README.md

 Tools
 =======
-A collection of code for exploration, practice and revision.
+A collection of code just for fun and exploration.
 -----------

 Learning Resources: